altocodenl/tagaway/readme.md

 `State.screen`: `{w: window.innerWidth, h: window.innerHeight}`.
 Used by the `canvas` view.
 `State.selected`: `{id1: true, id2: true, ...}`.
 Lists the ids all of selected pictures.
 `State.rotating`: `{id: 1, true, ...}`.
 Lists the ids of all pictures being rotated.
+`State.loading`: true|undefined, to see whether pics are being loaded.

 `Data.pics`: `[...]`; comes from `body.pics` from `POST /query`.
 A `selected` boolean can be added to denote selection of the picture.
 `Data.tags`: `{all: INT, untagged: INT, ...}`; the body returned by `GET /tags`.